 Constantinos G. Hadjipanayis, MD, PhD, is a board-certified neurosurgeon-scientist who has devoted his entire career to the treatment of brain tumor patients.
 He completed his neurosurgical residency and graduate PhD training at the University of Pittsburgh School of Medicine with additional neurosurgical oncology training at the University of California San Francisco.

-Dr. Hadjipanayis is executive vice-chair for the University of Pittsburgh Neurological Surgery, director of the UPMC Center for Image-Guided Neurosurgery (CIGNS) and serves as co-director of the department's Brain Tumor Program.
+Dr. Hadjipanayis is executive vice-chair for the University of Pittsburgh Neurological Surgery, director of the UPMC Center for Image-Guided Neurosurgery (CIGNS) and serves as co-director of the UPMC Brain Tumor Center.
 Dr. Hadjipanayis also directs the Brain Tumor Nanotechnology Laboratory in the Hillman Cancer Center and has been the principal investigator of multiple clinical trials and university, private foundation, and NIH-funded grants focused on brain tumors.

-He was recently recruited back to UPMC in October of 2022 from the Icahn School of Medicine at Mount Sinai in New York City where he served as the chair of neurosurgery at Mount Sinai Union Square/Beth Israel and the director of neurosurgical oncology for the Mount Sinai Health System.
+He was recruited back to UPMC in October of 2022 from the Icahn School of Medicine at Mount Sinai in New York City where he served as the chair of the department of neurosurgery at Mount Sinai Union Square/Beth Israel and the director of neurosurgical oncology for the Mount Sinai Health System.

-Dr. Hadjipanayis is also developing novel prospective stereotactic radiosurgery trials with his partners in the CIGNS for brain metastases and high-grade gliomas.
 Dr. Hadjipanayis has brought new intraoperative technologies to UPMC for the first time that include the use of a voice-controlled, robotic-assisted exoscope for FGS of malignant brain tumors.
-Dr. Hadjipanayis was the first in the world to use this technology for resection of a brain tumor in 2023 at UPMC Presbyterian.
-He also reinstituted laser interstitial thermal therapy (LITT) for brain tumors at UPMC Presbyterian in 2023.
+Dr. Hadjipanayis was the first to use this technology for resection of a brain tumor in 2023 at UPMC Presbyterian.
+He also reinstituted laser interstitial thermal therapy (LITT) for brain tumors at UPMC Presbyterian.
+In 2025, Dr. Hadjipanayis and his team will be initiating a new clinical trial utilizing low-frequency focused ultrasound (FUS) for treatment of brain metastases in combination with immunotherapy.

 Dr. Hadjipanayis' publications can be reviewed through the National Library of Medicine's publication database.